ynput/ayon-documentation/website/docs/addon_traypublisher_artist.md

 - `.spi3d`

 ### Online
-Online file retain their original name and use it as product name.
+Online files retain their original name and use it as the product name.
-To avoid conflicts, this creator checks if product with this name already exists under selected folder.
+To avoid conflicts, this creator checks if a product with this name already exists under the selected folder in AYON.

 ![](assets/traypublisher/artist/online.png)

 #### Usage
-- Select Folder and task from left side.
+- Select a folder and task from the left side.
-- Drag & drop a single file or file sequence.
+- Drag and drop a single file or file sequence.
-- Create
+- Create.
-- (optional) Set publish options
+- (Optional) Set publish options.
-- Publish
+- Publish.
 #### Supported Extensions

 - `.dpx`